 Professional misconduct includes: violation of ethical standards of the profession, wrongful conduct with impact on professional credibility, false declarations/misrepresentation of information, participation in a cartel or other agreement distorting competition, violation of IPR, attempting to influence decision-making processes or obtain confidential information from public authorities to gain advantage.

-See Articles 136 and 141 of EU Financial Regulation 2018/1046.
+See Article 141 EU Financial Regulation 2018/1046.